JonEilers/Sea-Cucumber-Lab-Notebook/Sea_Cuke@WWU.md

+### 2/2/2019

+After all the sea cucumbers died, the bodies were either frozen or disposed of.
+The cooler-aquarium-tank set up was taken down and cleaned.
+Today I set it back up.
+In three weeks we will be collecting more sea cucumbers and I wanted to try and get the bacterial population settled before introducing new cukes.
+Some changes were made.
+1. gravel substrate was added to the bottom.
+2. 4.5 lbs of (1500 mls) were added to the water. there was roughly 25 gallons of freshwater.
+3. tested the ammonium and nitrate levels of the water in the cooler which original transported the cukes.
+There was both.
+Indicating there might be some bacteria still alive in there.
+I added about a gallon of that water to the newly set up cooler in the hopes it will colonize the filter and substrate.
+4. cucumber proofed the intakes in the manner that worked previously.

+### Goals for these cukes include - harvesting gametes, testing surgery procedures, karyotypes, and DNA extraction methods

 ### 12/28/2018

 After returning from christmas break, the two remaining cukes were very very very dead and dissolving.
 Probably salinity.
 Will have to order a refractometer for sea cuke stuff in the future so this doesn't happen again.
 Also develop a fool proof routine for making sure I know what the water change water always is.